Equivariant Structure on Smash Powers: -Spaces

 \subsubsection{Orbits and Fixed Points for semi-direct Products}

-Throughout our work, actions of groups that are semi-direct products appear in various places.
+Actions of groups that are semi-direct products appear in various places throughout our work.
 We will recall a few elementary properties, before investigating the more complicated interactions of the orbit and fixed point functors that play a role in computing the fixed points of smash powers.
-We restate the definition, in order to fix some notation: \begin{dfn} Let $(G,\cdot,e)\in \catU$ be a compact Lie group acting on another compact Lie group $(O,\odot,E)\in \catU$ via a group homomorphism $\phi\colon G \rightarrow \Aut(O)$.
+We restate the definition, in order to fix some notation: \begin{dfn} Let $(G,\cdot,e)$ be a compact Lie group acting on another compact Lie group $(O,\odot,E)\in \catU$ via a group homomorphism $\phi\colon G \rightarrow \Aut(O)$.
 The \emph{semi-direct product $G \ltimes (O,\phi)$} is the product space $G \times O$ equipped with the multiplication defined by